Aquafortis/btcmarkets-python-plus/stoploss/README.md

 Read the instructions in the files.

-As BTC Markets doesn't currently have a `stop-loss` setting we can use this workaround.
+As BTC Markets doesn't currently (September 2018) have a `stop-loss` setting we can use this workaround.

 This can also be used as an `"oco"` order type. (one cancels the other)

 **Usage:**

+Specify all of your order settings in the `settings.py` file.

-Set (seconds) to time between api calls for lastPrice.
+`Seconds` is the time between api calls to get lastPrice.

 300 = 5 minutes - which should suit most swing trades.

-Make sure the matching `instrument` and `currency` settings are set in both files.

-Set your `quantity`.
+There is no need to modify the other files, except for adding your keys to `config.py` and uncommenting `requests.post` in `marketbuy.py` and `marketsell.py` files.

-Note that we are using "Market" trades so your order should be filled.
+Note that we are using "Market" trades so your order should get filled.

-Even though it is not used for "Market" orders, as a precaution, set the `price` in `marketbuy.py` and `marketsell.py` files as per instructions.

 Once you have everything set:

-`$ cd (path to the stoploss folder)`
+`$ cd (path to stoploss folder)`

 then run the script: